Experiments & Projects

 Backordered items are shipped separately by the least expensive shipping method.
 We do not charge a separate shipping fee to ship backordered items by this method.
 If you need the backordered item to be shipped by express service when it comes in, please place a separate order for that item and choose the appropriate shipping method.
 The date we expect to receive a backordered item is noted on the product description page on our website.
 We usually ship backordered items within three weeks.

 You may cancel backorders any time up to the shipment date.
-Your credit card is charged when the items are shipped.
-If you have any questions, need part of your order shipped sooner, or want to change this order, please call us at 1-800-860-6272 or email us at email@example.com, or live chat with us on our website.
+Your credit card is charged when the order is placed, so if you cancel, you will receive a refund for any items that have not shipped.
+If you have any questions, need part of your order shipped sooner, or want to change this order, please call us at 1-406-256-0990 or email us at [email protected], or live chat with us on our website.

 With our new kit customization feature, adding or removing items from our kits is made easy!
 Simply click on the "Customize This Kit" link from the item description in the website in qualifying kits and you will be taken to the customization page.
 From here you can add or remove items and see optional and recommended items that are not included in the pre-built kit.
 We let you know what lab or chapter each item is used in to help make it easy for you to decide whether you need it or not.